-2.7.
+2.9.
 Knowledge and visual information processing methods development necessity for Latvia

-Although knowledge management methods are also used in Latvia, a lot of people, but their role we, unlike Western countries is too low.
+Although knowledge management methods are also used in Latvia by many people, but comparing to Western countries, the users' percentage is significantly lower.
 This applies especially to the education sector, as well as all the people the opportunity to improve the mainstreaming of 'human security issues.
 The reason for this is that at the national level has not yet assessed the methods of use and the possibilities to improve the citizens' welfare and public activities for targeted cooperation, which was not possible in the years of the occupation of Latvia.
-Therefore, there is a need for programmes to increase skills levels and reduce social exclusion of citizens.
+Therefore, there is a need for programmers to increase skills levels and reduce social exclusion of citizens.

-As the critical sectors, where the use of the knowledge maps in my point of view are following:
+As the critical sectors, where in my point of view, the knowledge maps should be used:

-- Development of new curriculum about knowledge maps and visual graphic techniques and personal organizers using in Latvian, - The preparation of teaching staff for the implementation of the present and this object - Internet resources preparation for sharing knowledges about knowledge maps and visual graphic techniques - Development of new curriculum about human security for schools and citizens.
-On the basis of such a programme should be taken into account in the SWOT analysis and of the concept of mainstreaming of 'human security in the areas of the map. - Implementation of the provisions of the strategic planning of government institutions and municipalities on the basis of systemic thinking
+• Development of new curriculum about knowledge maps and visual graphic techniques and personal organizers using in Latvia.

+- The preparation of teaching staff for the implementation of the present and this object. - Internet resources preparation for sharing knowledge about knowledge maps and visual graphic techniques. - Development of new curriculum about human security for schools and citizens.
+Based on such program, it should be taken into account in the SWOT analysis and of the concept of mainstreaming of 'human security in the areas of the map. - Implementation of the provisions of the strategic planning of government institutions and municipalities based on systems thinking.